sugimotot/btsdoc-portal/bbf/user_guide/bitshares_client.md

 ## Wallet & Login Mode

+You might've noticed BitShares has two types of Login Mode.
+In this section, we will explain those differences.

 #### Where to find out your wallet Login Mode

 [Settings] - [General] - **LOGIN MODE**